 Take the Next Step to Help Ensure Your Peace of Mind

 The development of a buy-sell agreement of your small business will contractually require the purchase of life insurance, so you will want to partner with a company known for its financial stability.
-Western & Southern is a Fortune 500 company with a heritage of 130 years of financial strength that can help you build the financial security of your business and assure its continuation.
+Western & Southern is a Fortune 500 company with a heritage of more than 130 years of financial strength that can help you build the financial security of your business and assure its continuation.
 A knowledgeable financial representative is available to help you.

 1A Buy-Sell Agreement identifies actions to take in the event a co-owner dies, is forced-out or chooses to leave the business.
 An attorney can assist with the Buy-Sell Agreement to ensure it is legally binding and a financial representative can assist with product selection.
 Each business owner purchases a life insurance policy on each of the other owners.
 When the owner dies, the surviving owners use the death benefit to purchase the deceased owner’s share of the business.
 Products issued by The Western and Southern Life Insurance Company and Western-Southern Life Assurance Company and other life insurance member companies of Western & Southern Financial Group can help meet these needs.

 Members of Western & Southern Financial Group and their agents do not provide tax or legal advice.
 Please contact your tax or legal advisor regarding your situation.
 The information provided is for educational purposes only.

 Ready to Continue?

 You have clicked a link to access information on an external website, so you will be leaving westernsouthern.com.